- IUDs are more than 99% effective against pregnancy for 3-12 years.

 The IUD has some side effects, but not many.
 You may have uterine cramps (like menstrual cramps) or a low backache for up to a few weeks after insertion.
 You can take over-the-counter medicine, such as acetaminophen (Tylenol®), ibuprofen (Advil®, Motrin®, and Nuprin®), or naproxen sodium (Aleve®).

 Your periods/bleeding will change.
-With the levonorgestrel (hormonal) IUDs you will likely have either much lighter and shorter, irregular periods (Mirena®, Skyla®, Kyleena® or Liletta™) or no periods at all (Mirena® or Liletta™).
+With the levonorgestrel (hormonal) IUDs you will likely have either much lighter and shorter, irregular periods, or no periods at all.
 With the copper IUD (ParaGard), you may have increased menstrual bleeding and cramps.
 These symptoms usually lessen after the first few months as your uterus gets used to the IUD.
 Some women have spotting or bleeding between menstrual periods with the IUD.
-Talk to your health care provider if you are concerned or annoyed about the changes to your bleeding pattern.
+Talk to your health care provider if you are concerned with or bothered by the changes to your bleeding pattern.
 There are some medications that can be used to lessen the bleeding while your uterus gets used to the IUD.

 You should NOT use an IUD if you: